Stack, Separate and Press

 2. The stacked leg presses firmly against the outside ski through the arch of the foot, and by resisting the forces pushing back, causes the ski to bend, carve, and accelerate.
 Keep your shins flexed forward against the tongues or cuffs of both boots.

-Watch this racer stack his core over his outside leg while keeping his shoulders level. in this video.
+Watch this racer stack his core over his outside leg while keeping his shoulders mostly level, in this video.

 Video by Shred.Riders